-The China Journal welcomes contributions from all points of view and from all fields.
+The China Journal welcomes contributions from all points of view and from all fields of the social sciences and humanities.
 Articles should be comprehensible to a broad readership within the field of modern China studies.

-Submission of an article is taken to mean that it has not been previously published and is not being considered for publication elsewhere.
+Submission of an article is taken to mean that it has not been previously published and is not being considered for publication in another journal.

-Papers contributed are sent to at least two readers for evaluation.
-The identity of both author and readers is kept strictly confidential.
+Papers will first be vetted by the editors, and if a paper is deemed to be on a topic and standard suitable for publication in The China Journal, it will be sent to at least two external readers for evaluation.
+The identity of both author and readers is kept anonymous and strictly confidential.

-Those papers which are accepted for publication are edited in line with the journal's editorial conventions.
-The following guidelines are included to assist both author and editors:
+Papers that are accepted for publication are edited in line with the journal's editorial conventions.
+The following guidelines are included to assist authors whose papers have been accepted:

 Footnote references are in the form:

 1 Gu Hua, A Small Town Called Hibiscus (Beijing: Panda Press, 1983), pp. 230-4.